mickie435/mickie435.github.io/_portfolio/appointment.md

 ---
 caption: #what displays in the portfolio grid:
   title: Appointments
-  subtitle: Book time with me!
+  subtitle: Book
   thumbnail: assets/img/portfolio/planner.jpeg

 #what displays when the item is clicked:
 title: Appointments
-subtitle: Book time with me!
+subtitle: You can schedule an appointment with me through my clinical practice at Redwood Pulmonary Medical Associates.

 ---
-To make an appointment to see me, please go [here](https://redwoodpulmonary.net/contact-us.html).
+To make an appointment to see me, please click [here](https://redwoodpulmonary.net/contact-us.html).